 NOT taking weight-loss medicine

-1. Weight-loss medicine is all I need to lose lots of weight permanently.
+1. Weight-loss medicine is all I need to lose weight permanently.

-2. I may suffer unpleasant side effects if I take weight-loss medicine.
+2. I may have side effects if I take weight-loss medicine.

 1. Do you understand the options available to you?